Annual Resale Certificate for Sales Tax

-- Question: What documentation is required to exempt sales tax when the purchaser is an out-of-state dealer who does not have a Florida Annual Resale Certificate?
+- Question: What documentation is required to exempt sales when the purchaser is an out-of-state dealer who does not have a Florida Annual Resale Certificate for Sales Tax??

 Read our Florida's sales and use tax web page.
 Click on that page's industry tab to read publications for specific types of businesses.